IRS Notice CP14 (Initial Tax Assessment and Balance Due Notice)

 How to Pay Notice CP14

-There are several different ways to take care of the balance on Notice CP14.
-Here are the main options:
+Always pay close attention to the instructions on your notice.
+There are a few different ways to take care of the balance on Notice CP14:

 - Pay in full online or through the mail.